 There is time for snack in every grade.
 Please remember to pack your child a healthy snack each day.
 Water bottles are also encouraged, especially in the warm months.

 All students have a thirty-minute lunch, along with a twenty-minute recess period.
 Children can buy lunch or bring one from home.
-You can prepay for school lunches either online or by sending a check to school.
+To prepay for lunches, send in a check made payable to “Rosendale Cafeteria”.
+Put the check in an envelope labeled “lunch money” along with your child’s name on it.
+You can also prepay for lunches at www.mySchoolBucks.com.
 Every child is assigned a code and they simply key in their code to pay for lunch.
 If they forget their code, the cafeteria workers will look it up for them.
 Cash is also accepted for individual lunch purchases.

 At Rosendale, we go out as long as the weather cooperates.
 We value the opportunity for the kids to get fresh air and physical activity during their recess break.
 Please remember to dress your children for the weather.
 When it’s cold (our cut off is 14 degrees with windchill) they must have hats, mittens and winter coats.
 If you have a second pair of snow pants and boots available, your child can leave them at school during winter months.
 It is always a good idea to label all clothes with your child’s name.